Dr. Teresa

 4. Learn how to properly complete a client intake form and case study

-5. Complete a minimum of 50 practical Case Studies
+5. Complete a minimum of 50 practicum Foot Reflexology sessions with documentation (including 2 Case Studies)

 6. Review theoretical and practical course content in order to complete the written exam